National Intelligence Service (South Korea): National Intelligence Service

-In 2016, a prosecutors' investigation turned up evidence that the NIS has been effectively orchestrating the activities of conservative groups since the administration of former president Lee Myung-bak (2008–2013).
-The evidence shows that the NIS has been involved not only in political advertisements that conservative groups have run in newspapers but also in their plans to hold one-person protests and to hand out pamphlets: "An agent surnamed Park who was on the NIS's psychological warfare team supported and supervised right-wing conservative organizations and right-wing youth organizations."
+In 2016, a prosecutors' investigation turned up evidence that the NIS orchestrated conservative groups since president Lee Myung-bak's administration.
+The evidence showed the NIS's involvement in newspaper political advertisements as well as one-person protests.

 On 13 December 2020, the National Security Law was amended.
 This law, adopted in 1948, was designed to protect the country from North Korean threats.
 It stated that South Korean citizens could not praise, sympathise, correspond or aid North Koreans.
 However, this law has been said to have allowed the NIS to violate some important human rights, such as the forcing of confessions, as well as conducting "anti-communist" investigations.
 This law allowed authorities to imprison someone for up to seven years for simply possessing a book relating to North Korean ideologies.
 The law also extended to punishing "anti-governmental organizations", allowing the NIS to punish civilians who spoke out against or had differing ideals to the government, breaching their right to the freedom of speech.
 Due to the continuous threat from North Korea, there are concerns that amending this law would further exacerbate this issue.